danisvaliev001/danisvaliev001/README.md

 👋 hello, i am Danis Valiev.
 👨‍💻 i am interested in Technology, Entrepreneurship and Design.
 🥷 i am professional at DevOps, including Agile, DevSecOps and SRE.
 🚁 i am looking to startups for accelerate them via DevOps.
-🤝 find me in Telegram: [@danisvaliev001](https://t.me/danisvaliev001).
+🤝 you can find me in Telegram: [@danisvaliev001](https://t.me/danisvaliev001).

 my blog posts:
 - [how to install any terraform version to MacOS with Apple Silicon M1 chip](https://gitlab.com/danisvaliev001/terraform_m1).